 6 Questions That Heatmap Analytics Can Answer About Your Website

-Click heatmaps are geared towards recognizing the weak and strong spots of your website and can help you eradicate the possible rage clicks.
-Scroll heatmaps tell us how far down the site your customers scroll on specific pages, while segment heatmaps check the source of the traffic in maximum detail.
+Click heatmaps are geared towards recognizing your website’s weak and strong spots and can help you eradicate the possible rage clicks.
+Scroll heatmaps tell us how far down the site your customers scroll on specific pages, while segment heatmaps check the traffic source in maximum detail.

 Sure, you can achieve even better results if you use different heatmaps together and in combination with other web analytics tools.
 But there is no doubt that heatmaps should be the staple of any UX designer’s work.
-Here, we will talk about what questions can heatmaps answer about your website, and how they can benefit us.
+Here, we will talk about what questions heatmaps can answer your website and how they can benefit us.